willnorris/willnorris.com-wordpress/public/wordpress-content/plugins/google-analyticator/readme.txt

 Google Analyticator Has the Following Features:

-- **NEW!** Supports standard Google Analytics tracking via the latest async tracking methods (faster and more reliable than the older ga.js tracking method)
+- Supports standard Google Analytics tracking via the latest async tracking methods (faster and more reliable than the older ga.js tracking method)
 - Includes an admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches
 - Includes a widget that can be used to display visitor stat information on the front-end
 - Supports outbound link tracking of all links on the page, including links not managed by WordPress
 - Supports download link tracking
 - Supports event tracking with outbound links / downloads instead of the old pageview tracking method
+- **NEW!** Support site speed tracking
 - Allows hiding of Administrator visits without affecting Google Analytics' site overlay feature
 - Supports any advanced tracking code Google provides
 - Installs easily - unlike other plugins, the user doesn't even have to know their Analytics UID